PHANTOM PEARL – CHAPTER 1

 “I never complain.
 Not ever.
 This time though, just this once, I want to enjoy squishing my toes in the sand and devouring fruity drinks with little umbrellas.”
 To prove it, she sucked the last of her lime daiquiri through a straw until it gurgled.

 Kai made a noise of disapproval on the other end of the line.
 “One Russian tsar and a three-man security team is no match for a woman of your skills.
 I taught you better than that.”

-It was true.
+It’s true.
 And no one could ever claim that Riki Maddox shirked her duty.
 Down time was as rare as the antiquities she chased.
-Her life was complicated, her work demanding, but she’d just finished a brutal job that left her in dire need of a vacation.
+Her life was complicated, her work demanding.
+She didn’t mind, but she’d just finished a brutal job that left her in dire need of a vacation.